Karrtii/Airline-Reservation-System/README.md

 # Airline-Reservation-System
 This is a distributed and heterogeneous system where customers can reserve airplane tickets, and operators can manage the system.

+_In-depth documentation of the airline reservation system can be found under the Documentation folder._

 **About the airline reservation system**

 Customers can search for available flights depending on their departing and arriving cities, and the departure date.